 System Information cannot open this NFO file.
 It might be corrupted or an unrecognized version.

-3. Double-click (default) and change the existing data from:
+- Double-click (default) and change the data to:

 System Information (.nfo) files should now open correctly.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!